One of the keys to success is to decide what you are aiming for, then figure out how to get there. It sounds simple in principle, doesn’t it?

 - An untidy house

 It is okay to be selfish with your lists.
 That does not make you a bad person.
 Of course you should take a long hard look at yourself in the mirror if “to achieve financial success at the expense of others” or something similar is on your like list, but try not to get too concerned with political correctness.
 Yes, I am lazy when it comes to house cleaning.
 I’d rather spend my time doing other things.
 I would rather pay someone to do it for me.
-But that is okay.
+And that is okay.

 Now in reality, my like and dislike lists are much longer, but I only wanted to include a sample to give you an idea of how I can calculate my Endgame from the lists.